Bamboo forest: Preventing deforestation

-Bamboos have a strong reproductive capacity which can be seen in how fast they can regrow after being cut down.
+Bamboos have a very strong reproductive capacity which can be seen in how fast they can regrow after being cut down.
 Within 2 to 3 months of being cut, a bamboo shoot can grow into a full-grown tree and quickly cover the land with many trees.
 This is the reason why some say that when you cut a bamboo tree, you are planting a bamboo tree in its place.
 The underground stem of bamboo is shallow and spreads near the surface of the ground, and the underground stem is covered with “whisker roots,” which hold the ground and the area firmly in place.

 The spread of alternative materials to make different tools and objects has led to some regional bamboo forests to be mismanaged and left in poor states.
 The expansion of these neglected bamboo forests puts pressure on other plants by reducing the biodiversity in many of these regions and can also lead to natural disasters having bigger impact on communities.
 For this reason, some places are taking steps to cut down bamboo forests all together and replace them with forests that are more permanent and will not need as much maintenance or protection as bamboo.